 For more information, see How to enable cross-app SSO on iOS using ADAL.

 If a user is already signed in to another Microsoft app on their device, like Word or Company Portal, Outlook for iOS and Android will detect that token and use it for its own authentication.
 When such a token is detected, users adding an account in Outlook for iOS and Android will see the discovered account available as "Found" under Accounts on the Settings menu.
 New users will see their account in the initial account setup screen.

 The following images show an example of account configuration via single sign-on for a first-time user:

-If a user already has Outlook for iOS and Android, such as for a personal account, but an Office 365 account is detected because they recently enrolled, the single-sign on path will look as follows:
+If a user already has Outlook for iOS and Android, such as for a personal account, but an Microsoft 365 or Office 365 account is detected because they recently enrolled, the single-sign on path will look as follows: